-You are cordially invited to attend a special meeting of our stockholders to be held on [•][•], 2010, at [•][a/p].m., local time, at [•] to vote on the approval of the agreement and plan of merger.
+You are cordially invited to attend a special meeting of our stockholders to be held on [•][•], 2010, at [•][a/p],m., local time, at [•] to vote on the approval of the agreement and plan of merger.
 As described in the accompanying proxy statement/prospectus, American's board of directors has unanimously approved and adopted the agreement and plan of merger and determined that the agreement and plan of merger and the strategic business combination contemplated thereby are advisable and in the best interests of American stockholders.
 American's board of directors unanimously recommends that you vote "FOR" the approval of the agreement and plan of merger.

 American cannot complete the merger unless American stockholders approve the agreement and plan of merger.
 Such approval requires the affirmative vote by the holders of a majority of the outstanding shares of American common stock on the record date.
-In connection with American's entering into the agreement and plan of merger, certain directors and executive officers of American (including myself) and certain beneficial owners of shares of American common stock they beneficially own, which represent approximately 20.5% of the outstanding shares of American common stock, in favor of the approval of the agreement and plan of merger.
+In connection with American's entering into the agreement and plan of merger, certain directors and executive officers of American (including myself) and certain beneficial owners of shares of American common stock have agreed with Hess, in their capacities as stockholders, to vote the shares of American common stock they beneficially own, which represent approximately 20.5% of the outstanding shares of American common stock, in favor of the approval of the agreement and plan of merger.